-[ EXECUTIVE ORDER NO. 341, May 03, 1941 ]
+[EXECUTIVE ORDER NO. 313, December 23, 1940

-REVISING THE RULES AND REGULATIONS GOVERNING THE USE OF THE COAT-OF-ARMS OF THE PHILIPPINES AND THE GREAT SEAL OF THE GOVERNMENT
+RULES AND REGULATIONS GOVERNING THE USE OF THE COAT-OF-ARMS OF THE PHILIPPINES AND THE GREAT SEAL OF THE GOVERNMENT AS AUTHORIZED IN COMMONWEALTH ACT NO. 602

-In order to obtain uniformity in the design and proper use of the Coat-of-Arms of the Philippines for official purposes, as authorized in Commonwealth Act No. 602, as amended by Commonwealth Act No. 614, and to make uniform the various seals of the different government entities, I MANUEL L. QUEZON, President of the Philippines, by virtue of the powers vested in me by law, do hereby promulgate the following rules and regulations for the guidance and observance of the corresponding government authorities and everybody concerned.
+In order to obtain uniformity in the design and proper use of the Coat-of-Arms of the Philippines for official purposes, as authorized in Commonwealth Act No. 602, and to make uniform the various seals of the different government entities, I, Manuel L. Quezon, President of the Philippines, by virtue of the powers vested in me by law, do hereby promulgate the following rules and regulations for the guidance and observation of the corresponding government authorities and everybody concerned:

-A. - THE NATIONAL COAT-OF-ARMS
+A. THE NATIONAL COAT-OF-ARMS

-- 1. The National Coat-of-Arms is as follows: - (a) Arms: Paleways of two pieces, azure (blue) and gules (red); a chief argent (silver) studded with three golden stars equidistant from each other; over all the arms of Manila, per fess gules (red) and argent (silver), in chief the castle of Spain or (gold), doors and windows argent (silver), in base a sea lion or (gold), langued and armed gules (red), in dexter (right) paw a sword hilted or (gold).
-This is the Coat-of-Arms proper of the Philippines. - (b) Crest: The American eagle displayed proper.
-This is the symbol of American sovereignty. - (c) Scroll: Beneath, a scroll with the words "Commonwealth of the Philippines" inscribed thereon.
+1. The national Coat-of-Arms is as follows:

+(a) Arms: Paleways of two pieces, dexter (right), azure (blue), and sinister (left), gules (red); a chief white, bearing three mullets (five-pointed stars), (gold), dexter (right), center and sinister (left); an oval field, white, emblazoning at the honor point the symbolic eight-rayed sun in rayonnant, or (gold), each ray-flanked on both sides by lesser and minor rays, or (gold).
+This is the Coat-of-Arms proper of the Philippine.

+(b) Crest: The American eagle proper.
+The right talon grasping an olive branch with eight leaves, vert (green), and eight fruits, gules (red), and the left talon grasping three spears, or (gold).
+This is the symbol of American sovereignty.

+(c) Scroll: Beneath, a scroll, argent (silver), with the word "Philippines," or (gold), inscribed thereon.
 The scroll shall be placed just below but without touching the seal proper.
+(See accompanying illustrations.)

-B. - OTHER LOCAL COAT-OF-ARMS
+B. OTHER LOCAL COAT-OF-ARMS

-2. Upon recommendation of the Philippine Heraldry Committee created by Executive Order No. 310, dated December 4, 1940, and subject to the approval of the President, provinces and chartered cities are hereby authorized to adopt and use their own Coat-of-Arms, showing local heraldry - geographical, industrial or historical characteristics which would distinguish them from other parts of the country: Provided, That those already granted and in use during the Spanish regime, like the Coat-of-Arms Manila, may be retained.
+2. Upon recommendation of the Philippines Heraldry Committee created by Executive Order No. 310, dated December 4, 1940, and subject to the approval of the President, provinces and chartered cities are hereby authorized to adopt and use their own Coat-of-Arms, showing local heraldry- geographical, industrial or historical characteristics which would distinguish them from other parts of the country: Provided, That those already granted and in use during the Spanish regime, like the Coat-of-Arms of Manila, may be retained.

-C. - THE GREAT SEAL OF THE GOVERNMENT
+C. THE GREAT SEAL OF THE GOVERNMENT

-3. The Great Seal of the Government shall be circular in form, with the arms as described in paragraph 1 hereof, but without the scroll and the inscription thereon, and surrounding the whole a double marginal circle within which shall appear in the upper portion the words "Commonwealth of the Philippines," and in the lower portion, "United States of America," the two phrases being divided by two small five-pointed stars.
+3. The Great Seal of the Government shall be circular in form, with the arms as described in paragraph 1 hereof, but without the scroll and the inscription thereon, and surrounding the whole a double margin, circle within which shall appear in the upper portion the words "Government of the Philippines." and in the lower portion, "United States of America," the two phrases being divided by two small five-pointed stars.
 For the purpose of placing the Great Seal, the colors of the arms shall not be deemed essential.
+(See accompanying design.)